Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 BIStorytellingDashboards

-A dashboard is not a wall of charts.
-It is a decision surface.
-If it does not change what someone does next, it is mostly décor with better typography.
+A dashboard is a decision surface.
+If the page does not change what someone does next, the design pulled its punches.

 Design test